zhoudongxu/SAI/doc/sai-ptf/tunnel_test_plan.md

 ### Case12: decap_dscp_in_pipe_mode_v6

 ### Testing Objective <!-- omit in toc -->
-This verifies if DSCP field is user-defined for outer header on encapsulation and DSCP field of inner header remains the same on decapsulation when using DSCP pipe mode.
+This verifies if the DSCP field is user-defined for the outer header on encapsulation and the DSCP field of the inner header remains the same on decapsulation when using DSCP pipe mode.
 ### Testing Data Packet

 ```Python